Robert Gutzwiller

 Associate Professor, Human Systems Engineering, The Polytechnic School

-Gutzwiller has been funded and worked on projects for the Army Research Office, Assistant Secretary of Defense, DARPA, NASA, and the Office of Naval Research, among others.
+Gutzwiller has been funded by the Army Research Office, Assistant Secretary of Defense, DARPA, IARPA, NASA, and the Office of Naval Research, among others.

-He is the author of more than 60 peer-reviewed papers, received the Human Factors Society’s Jerome H. Ely Award for the most outstanding journal article, and the Marc Resnick best paper award.
-Gutzwiller has been recognized for exceptional leadership and mentoring across several multi-disciplinary engineering projects in cyberspace and ship defense systems, receiving leadership and exemplary achievement awards from the United States Navy.
+He is the author of more than 62 peer-reviewed papers, received the Human Factors Society’s Jerome H. Ely Award for the most outstanding journal article, and the Marc Resnick best paper award.
+Gutzwiller has been recognized for exceptional leadership and mentoring across several multi-disciplinary projects, receiving leadership and exemplary achievement awards from the United States Navy.